LibreQoE/LibreQoS/README.md

 LibreQoS itself is Open-Source/GPL software: there is no cost to use it.

-LibreQoS makes great use of fq\_codel - an open source project led by Dave Täht, and contributed to by dozens of others.
-Without Dave's work, there would be no LibreQoS, Preseem, or Saisei.
+LibreQoS makes great use of fq\_codel and CAKE - two open source AQMs whose development is led by Dave Täht, and contributed to by dozens of others from around the world.
+Without Dave's work and advocacy, there would be no LibreQoS, Preseem, or Paraqum.

-If LibreQoS helps your network, please consider [donating to Dave's Patreon account.](https://www.patreon.com/dtaht) Donating just $0.2/sub/month ($100/month for 500 subs) comes out to be 60% less than any proprietary solution, and you get to ensure continued development of fq\_codel and its successor, CAKE.
+If LibreQoS helps your network, please [contribute to Dave's Patreon.](https://www.patreon.com/dtaht) Donating just $0.2/sub/month ($100/month for 500 subs) comes out to be 60% less than any proprietary solution, plus you get to ensure the continued development and improvement of CAKE.
+Dave's work has been essential to improving internet connectivity around the world.
+Let's all pitch in to help his mission.

 <a href="https://www.patreon.com/dtaht">
   <img src="https://raw.githubusercontent.com/rchac/LibreQoS/main/docs/donate.png" alt="Donate" width="289" />